-The TeCE has an ambiguous potential with respect to European identity.
+The DCT has complex, conflicted potential with respect to European identity.
 Some of its elements may strengthen or even create social categories which foster European identity.
-In contrast, other components seem ill-suited; the IGC deleted some outright counterproductive elements.
-Generally, state-oriented terminology (e.g., constitution, law, democracy) burdens the Union with expectations which will be difficult to fulfill.
+In contrast, other components seem ill-suited or even counterproductive.59 Generally, state-oriented terminology (e.g., constitution, law, democracy) burdens the Union with expectations which will be difficult to fulfill.

 The limited, available potential of the text alone cannot forge identity.
-A legally binding document is only one step on the long and winding road from a political design for collective identity to a socially embedded institution which actually fosters identity: an "entry" in the "Dictionary of European Identity."
-A further step would be the stable grounding of the TeCE in public discourse across the political community.
-This could be achieved on a ceremonial level through presentation of the European constitution as a symbol of European unity; political rhetoric might have this strategy in mind.
+A legally binding document is only one step on the long and winding road from a political design for collective identity to a socially embedded institution which actually fosters identity: an "entry" in the "Dictionary of Collective Identity."
+A further step would be the stable grounding of the constitutional treaty in public discourse across the political community.
+This could be achieved on a ceremonial level through presentation of the European constitution as a symbol of European unity; in particular, political rhetoric might have this strategy in mind.
 The citizenry, however, reacts quite skeptically to political rhetoric, at least to that of the established political parties.
-A truly effective grounding, then, may depend primarily on the operativity of the constitution as a paramount normative point of reference in political and social debates.
+A truly effective grounding, then, may depend primarily on the operativity of the constitution as a paramountnormative point of reference in political and social debates.

 Whether this will be achieved is an open question.
-The opening principles, after all, cannot easily be operationalized in legal controversies.
-The success of Germany's Basic Law in this respect rests to a great extent on two phenomena: firstly, the political practice of conducting important disputes as debates over constitutionality and, secondly, the development of the German legal order since 1950 that has actually placed the Constitution at its very center.
+The opening principles, after all, cannot easily be operationalized in controversial contexts.
+The success of Germany's Basic Law in this respect rests to a great extent on two phenomena: firstly, the political practice of conducting important disputes as debates over constitutionality and, secondly, the development of the German legal order since 1950 that has actually placed the Constitutionat its very center.
 Whether the Union will similarly develop is debatable, especially since Germany's development has largely been a response to National Socialist dictatorship.

 It is also by no means certain that Europe's constitutional treaty would credibly establish a paramount normativity which is indispensable to a credible "entry."
-Making the European Council the highest institution will hardly benefit an awareness of paramount normativity: like the German monarchs of the 19th century, the Council is largely beyond European legal and political checks and consequently could operate without sanctionable obligation to
+Making the European Council the highest institution will hardly benefit an awareness of paramount normativity: like the German monarchs of the 19th century, the Council is largely beyond European legal and political checks and consequently could operate without sanctionable obligation to constitutional law.
+Perhaps even more important, though, is the handling of the Maastricht 3% deficit criterion for national budgets.
+If, as foreseen in Art.
+III-76, Para.
+2, this criterion becomes formal constitutional law, and if this duty-which carries high symbolic significance-is breached with impunity, then it may become impossible to portray the DCT